unahouExosite/docs/portals/README.md

 * `"groups"` is an array of identifiers for groups of which the user is a member
 * `"id"` is a numeric identifier for the user
 * `"user meta"` is a generic storage for storing user related information
+* `"permissions"` is an array of [permission objects](#permission-object) describing Portals resources members of the group may access.
 * `"phoneNumber"` is the user's phone number